Greece Moments Greece Moments

 Spring fountain at Agii Taxiarches Square

 We continue north along the old stone path through dense deciduous forest of oaks, beeches and chestnuts.
 The charming route leads past beautiful gardens with fruit trees and babbling streams.
-After a few kilometers we cross the road down towards Mylopotamos Beach, but follow the hiking trail on the opposite side.
+After a few kilometres we cross the road leading down towards Mylopotamos Beach, then pick up the hiking trail on the opposite side.

 Griechenland Geheimtipp Tsagarada Pilion Thessalien